HL7/davinci-alerts/source/pages/_includes/notify-example.md

 **Scenario:**

-Provider X acting in the role of Alert Sender notifies Payer Z who is acting in the role Alert Recipient that Patient Y has been admitted.
-The body of the request is an Alert Bundle containing the required Communication profiles and required resources for this Alert event use case.
-An HTTP Status success code is returned on successful submission.
+Patient Y has been admitted to Provider X 's facility.
+Acting in the role of Alert Sender Provider X alerts Payer Z who is acting in the role Alert Recipient of the admission.
+The Alert is transacted as the `$notify` operation.
+Since there is only a single resource parameter, the body of the operation is an Alert Bundle containing the required Alert Communication profile and required resources for this Alert event use case.
+An HTTP Status success code is returned on successful submission and a Bundle with type `transaction-response` that contains one entry for each entry in the request, in the same order, with the outcome of processing the entry.

-**Push Alert Notification using `POST`**
+**Push Alert Notification using the $notify operation**

-`POST [base]`
+`POST [base]Communication/$notify`

 **Request body**